mherchel/herchel.com/src/blog/variables/index.md

 [CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables) (aka CSS Custom Properties) are awesome.
 Let's get started.

-First we'll add the variable to the `:root` element, which is the HTML element.
+First we'll add the variable to the `:root` element (which is the `<html>` element).
 We call this `--primary` because it's the primary color.
 Variables are always prepended with double-hyphens.

 ```css
 :root {